James Foley (journalist): Kidnapping in Syria, hostage negotiations, and rescue attempt

 During the Syrian Civil War, Foley continued working as a freelancer for GlobalPost, in addition to other media outlets, such as Agence France-Presse.
-On November 22, 2012, Foley was kidnapped by an organized gang after departing from an internet café, along with his translator and British journalist John Cantlie, in northwestern Syria while on their way to the Turkish border.
+On November 22, 2012, Foley was kidnapped by an organized gang after departing from an internet café with British journalist John Cantlie, in northwestern Syria while on their way to the Turkish border.
 Their taxi driver and Foley's translator were not taken.
-They were reportedly working on a film depicting Cantlie's abduction and dramatic rescue by four members of the Free Syrian Army in July 2012.
+Foley and Cantlie were reportedly working on a film depicting Cantlie's previous abduction and dramatic rescue by four members of the Free Syrian Army in July 2012.
 Sources close to the family said that they believed Foley was kidnapped by the Shabiha militia, a group loyal to Syrian President Bashar al-Assad.
 He was later reportedly held in a Syrian Air Force Intelligence complex in Damascus.

 During negotiations from November to December 2013, Foley's captors demanded €100 million in ransom (approximately US$132 million) from Foley's family, GlobalPost (his employer), and the U.S. in exchange for his release.
 The chief executive officer of GlobalPost, Philip Balboni, stated that the company spent millions on efforts to bring Foley home, including hiring an international security firm, Kroll Inc. In September 2013, the firm was able to locate Foley and track his location.
 He was moved many times during his captivity.
 Kroll's research led to GlobalPost reporting that Foley was being held in a Damascus prison run by Syrian Air Force Intelligence, along with at least one other Western journalist, possibly Austin Tice.
+This information turned out to be false—Foley was never held by the Syrian government or Syrian loyalists and was instead in the hands of the Islamist group that would come to be known as ISIS.